 - What types of dishes are in the dishwasher?

 - Does she avoid meals together or going out to dinner with family?

 - Does she complain about the high cost of food?

 - Is it hard for her to eat alone?

-While the little things can be easily overlooked, when you start noticing behavior, it can quickly add up to a problem.
+While the little things can be easily overlooked, when you start noticing behaviour, it can quickly add up to a problem.

 Commit to regular meals together.
 Having someone to talk to over a meal can help bring an appetite back.

-Take her to a favorite restaurant.
+Take her to a favourite restaurant.
 If she likes the food, she’s more likely to eat.